-Glossary is a list of terms in a special subject, field or area of usage with definitions.
+A glossary is a list of terms in a special subject, field, or area of usage with definitions.
 It contains explanations of concepts relevant to a certain field of study or action.
-Just like other business eCommerce also uses some terminology and professional word that you must have to know.
-You may need some additional clarification on certain common words and phrases while reading any eCommerce related articles.
-So, we’re here to to make it clear of E-commerce glossary.
+Just like other businesses eCommerce also uses some terminology and professional word that you must have known.

 The industry has four core players:

 - the network

 - the publisher is also known as ‘the affiliate’